 Other discounts you should ask about include:

 - Bundled or multi policy discount: Insure your home or rental and vehicle with the same insurance company to receive a sizable discount.
-Many insurers offer 5 to 20 percent on all your policies when you bundle with them.
+Many insurers offer 5 to 20% off all your policies when you bundle with them.

-- Safety equipment discount: Newer model vehicles come with safety equipment such as airbags, anti-lock brakes and anti-collision technology that could qualify for more savings.
+- Safety equipment discount: Newer model vehicles come with safety equipment such as airbags, anti-lock brakes and anti-collision technology could qualify you for more savings.

-- Safe driving history discount: If you have an accident-free history, insurers may provide you with discounts on your premiums and a reduction of your deductible.
+- Safe driving history discount: If you have an accident-free history, insurers may provide you with discounts on your premiums.

 It never hurts to ask about the discounts you might be eligible for.